PolskaKrowa/SalmonEngine/CONTRIBUTING.md

 ### Evaluation Changes

 If you're tweaking `eval.c`, include perft results before and after to confirm movegen is untouched, and if you have self-play Elo data (via cutechess or similar) include that too.
 Even informal "tested at 10+0.1, +15 ± 20 Elo" is useful context.
+There is a github workflow that *should* test your changes against the main branch engine and report results for you, This is simply to provide extra information if you fail to provide your own results.

 ### Search Changes